Skip to Content

 • Venice with a baby.
 Leave the stroller in your hotel (or your car) and pack a baby carrier instead.

 • Venice with a toddler.
 If you have just one (young) child, you could pack a very light stroller and carry it where necessary.
 We even saw people who took young kids in their strollers for a gondola ride.
+I recommend getting a public transport pass so that you can hop on any water bus to cover bigger distances.

 TIP: Based on our experience in Venice with toddlers, I’d say that you shouldn’t plan more than one day in Venice with young children.
 If you take a stroller with you, I also strongly recommend packing a good bicycle lock.
 That way you can leave your stroller behind for a few minutes when necessary.